oaimli/ProxyCoT/README.md

 - For SciTrek, clone the repo and download the data following the instructions in https://github.com/oaimli/SciTrek.
 - For HotpotQA, download the data from [Google Drive](https://drive.google.com/drive/folders/13Ia7sQapLQbBoBWizAMLrVdxsC2TxtIQ?usp=sharing), and replace ProxyCoT/preparation/hotpotqa/extended_hotpotqa with the downloaded folder of extended_hotpotqa.
 Please refer to our paper for more details on how we extended HotpotQA.

+All our prompt templates can be found in /ProxyCoT/instructions.
+Basically, we have chain-of-thought (CoT) prompts for both proxy contexts and full contexts for evaluation and training, except for simple_sft.

+- instruction_full_hotpotqa.txt: chain-of-thought prompt template on full contexts for HotpotQA
+- instruction_full_scitrek.txt: chain-of-thought prompt template on full contexts for SciTrek
+- instruction_none_hotpotqa.txt: chain-of-thought prompt template on none contexts for HotpotQA
+- instruction_proxy_hotpotqa.txt: chain-of-thought prompt template on proxy contexts for HotpotQA
+- instruction_proxy_scitrek.txt: chain-of-thought prompt template on proxy contexts for SciTrek

 The two datasets can also be downloaded from Hugging Face for further use.
 This is only for further use of the datasets, not reproduction of our experiments.

 ```python